PR tips for managing a data breach

 "If your business has been affected and then fails to communicate effectively, it will be a hard job to win back customer trust.
 Without the right support, many businesses will fail," says Webster.

 Issues don’t have to get out of hand if the right planning is done in advance.

 Just as businesses should consider implementing the guidance on basic cyber security practice available through the government-backed Cyber Essentials (external link) scheme, they should also use a public relations consultant to develop a communication contingency plan.

 A good PR consultant will work with all relevant parties such as legal, security, and IT to develop a protocol to follow the minute a breach has been detected.

-From defining what information was compromised and who was affected, through to helping management implement the Regret, Reason and Remedy rule, your professional advisors will help maintain trust in the organisation by preparing and updating media statements as the situation evolves and by monitoring reputational damage.
+From defining what information was compromised and who was affected, through to helping management implement the Regret, Reason and Remedy rule (external link), your professional advisers will help maintain trust in the organisation by preparing and updating media statements as the situation evolves and monitoring your reputation.

 Cyber attacks and data breaches are a fact of business.
 The government may be investing in a new National Cyber Security Centre but it’s also down to industry to protect itself.